I work in different ways depending on what you need.

 your past experiences like traumas, upbringing, life events (good and bad)

-your relationships and especially how you relationship to yourself
+- your relationships and especially your relationship to yourself

 With this in mind I like to work in a holistic, integrative way.
 This means that I might want to explore any of the above aspects that are not strictly speaking psychological, like your eating habits or sleep patterns) and make suggestions, like taking supplements, or trying out different ways of being.
 These suggestions are not compulsory or mandatory for our work.
 They are simply offerings of information that you can decide to try out or not.